Inflammation Formula

 *All ingredients are organic, sustainably or locally sourced, and ethically wildcrafted.

-Directions~ One dropper up to three times daily or as needed.
-Please consult a qualified health practitioner if you are taking prescription medications.
+Directions~ One dropper up to three times daily or as needed. *Please consult a qualified health practitioner if you are taking prescription medications.
+Do not use this product if pregnant.

-The Inflammation Formula combines herbal ingredients that contain compounds that are both analgesic (alleviates pain) and anti-inflammatory for muscle, joint, and nervous system without harmful side effects. *If you are on blood thinning medication please speak to your physician before using this product.
+The Inflammation Formula combines herbal ingredients that contain compounds that are both analgesic (alleviates pain) and anti-inflammatory for muscle, joint, and nervous system health without harmful side effects. *If you are on blood thinning medication please speak to your physician before using this product.

 ~White willow is native to Europe, Central Asia, and North Africa.
 It has been used since ancient times for it's ability to decrease pain.
 The bark contains salicylic acid which is a precursor to aspirin, whereas aspirin is a synthetic drug made from salicylic acid.
 As an isolate, asprin has detrimental side effects, but salicylic acid does not and still possesses anti-inflammatory and analgesic properties.
+Other uses of white willow bark are to reduce fevers, thin the blood, and for skin related issues.

-~Ginger is native to Southeast Asia, and has an ancient history of use in treating in Chinese, Ayurvedic, and African folk medicine traditions to treat pain related to rheumatism, arthritis, and musculature.
+~Ginger is native to Southeast Asia, and has an ancient history of use in Chinese, Ayurvedic, and African folk medicine traditions to treat pain related to rheumatism, arthritis, and musculature.
 Ginger modulates inflammatory pathways, and suppressing pro-inflammatory cytokines in clincal studies.
 Ginger also is best known for soothing gastrointestinal issues including naseau, and is a strong antibacterial, antifungal and antiviral.
 Ginger promotes cellular detoxification and promotes improved kidney health.
 It cleanses the body by stimulating digestion, circulation, and sweating thereby removing the build up of waste material from the liver, colon, and other organs.

-~Chamomile is native to Europe and Western Asia and used in folk medicine as a relaxant and for digestion support.
+~Chamomile is native to Europe and Western Asia.
+It was used in folk medicine as a relaxant and for digestion support.
 Medicinally chamomile is soothing to a tense nervous system.
 It is often used for irritability, hypersensitiveness, nervousness, sleep troubles, stress, and mood disorders.
 It has mild pain relieving properties due to it's anti-inflammatory and muscle relaxing action.
 Additionally chamomile has antihistamine properties and is useful for food allergies and helps intestinal bloating, is antispasmodic, antimicrobial, respiratory tract supportive, as well as healing for the skin issues or wounds.

-~Lemon Verbena is native to South America and has been used in traditional folk medicine for it's anti-inflammatory properties helping with pain, joint issues, and as a muscle relaxant and for muscle recovery after exertion.
-Additionally, lemon verbena is helpful for nervous system, and helps to induce calm and promote better sleep.
-It has been used in Mexico for emotional distress as lemon verbena is a mood enhancer, and when there is emotional distress that affects the digestive tract.
-It aids digestive support by reducing bloating, stomach cramps, heartburn, dispells intestinal worms, is antifungal, and antibacterial.
+~Lemon Verbena is native to South America and has been used in traditional folk medicine for it's anti-inflammatory properties, helping with pain, joint issues, as a muscle relaxant or for muscle recovery after exertion.
+Additionally, lemon verbena is helpful for the nervous system and helps to induce calm and promote better sleep.
+In Mexican folk traditions it was employed for emotional distress or sadness as it lifts the spirits.
+Lemon verbena aids digestion by reducing bloating, stomach cramps, heartburn, dispells intestinal worms, is antifungal and antibacterial, and when there is emotional distress that affects the digestive tract.
 It also aids in fat assimilation and is supportive of the liver, and has an affinity for the lungs which helps to clear sinus congestion.

 *This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.